 Church is the term by which God has chosen to describe the assembly of people that are called by His name.
 The Church is being built by Christ and upon the message of the Gospel (Matt.
 16:18; 1Cor.
 3: 11).
 The local church is a part of the body of Christ (1 Cor.
 12:12-13).

-Won’t you join us in worshipping our Creator, the one and only true and living God and Savior, the Lord Jesus Christ?
+Won’t you join us in worshipping the Creator, the one and only true and living God and Savior, the Lord Jesus Christ?